auraphp/Aura.Dispatcher/README.md

 After adding several controllers, the developer is likely to want to keep the routing configurations separate from the controller actions.
-At this point the developer may start putting the controller actions in the dispatcher:
+At this point the developer may start putting the controller actions in the _Dispatcher_:

 ```php
 <?php